inspiros/cy-root/README.md

 > ```RootResults(root=24.73863375370596, f_root=-1.1368683772161603e-13, iters=8, f_calls=11, a=24.73863375370596, b=24.73863375370596, f_a=-1.1368683772161603e-13, f_b=-1.1368683772161603e-13, precision=6.353294779160024e-08, error=1.1368683772161603e-13, converged=True, optimal=True)```

+A dictionary containing names and pointers to all the (scalar) methods are stored in `SCALAR_ROOT_FINDING_METHODS`.

 Alternatively, import the function directly.
-You can also see the full input arguments of by using `help()` on them.
+You can also see the full list of input arguments of by using `help()` on them.

 ```python
 from cyroot import muller